Measuring and Understanding Throughput of Network Topologies: Experimental Methods

-\pbgnew{Having established a framework for evaluating throughput, in this section we evaluate the framework experimentally: Are cut-metrics indeed worse predictors of performance?
+In this section, we present our experimental methodology and detailed analysis of our framework.
+We attempt to answer the following questions: Are cut-metrics indeed worse predictors of performance?
 When measuring throughput directly, how close do we come to worst-case traffic?
-Then, we employ our framework for a comparison of commonly-used and proposed data center and HPC network topologies.} But first, we present our experimental methodology.